How Global Entry works: A complete Guide for Families

 What is a Known Traveler Number (KTN)?

-When your Global Entry application is approved, you’ll be assigned a Know Traveler Number (KTN).
+When your Global Entry application is approved, you’ll be assigned a Known Traveler Number (KTN).
 This number is the key to unlocking TSA PreCheck benefits when you fly!
-Just enter your KTN when you booking flights or add it to your frequent flyer profiles to access faster, easier airport security lines.
+Just enter your KTN when you book flights or add it to your frequent flyer profiles to access faster, easier airport security lines.

 Good news: Many U.S. credit cards will reimburse the $120 Global Entry application fee as a built-in perk!
-When you use one of these cards to pay the fee, you’ll receive a statement credit—usually within a few weeks—no extra steps needed.
+When you use one of these cards to pay the fee, you’ll receive a statement credit, usually within a few weeks, with no extra steps needed.

 Here are some of the most popular options: